Adetoyebamise/chapterjs/explainingJavascriptConcept/higherOrderFunctions.md

 - Higher-order functions allow us to abstract over actions, not just values.

 - They come in several forms: For example we can have

-    - functions that create new functions
+- Functions that create new functions

 ```
 function greaterThan(number) {